awaisnaz/auth_example/README.md

 ##### Custom S3 KMS key

-For APIs that encrypts S3 data with a custom KMS key instead of the default S3 key you need to provide the following flag to the program.
+For APIs that encrypt S3 data with a custom KMS key instead of the default S3 key you need to provide the following flag to the program.

 ```
 --with_s3_kms